andyatkinson/dotfiles/README.md

-y$ # yank until the end of the line without the newline gui # switch to GUI redraw! # redraw the screen when it goes black http://stackoverflow.com/a/1117742/126688
+y$ # yank until the end of the line without the newline gui # switch to GUI redraw! # redraw the screen when it goes black http://stackoverflow.com/a/1117742/126688 e %:h (tab) # expands current directory. supply filename to create a new file at that point on disk.
 ```

 ## Vundle